 Lisa Suennen

-Ms. Suennen holds an M.A. in political science, a B.A. in political science and a B.A. in mass communications, all from the University of California, Berkeley.
-Ms. Suennen is also Vice Chair of the National Advisory Council of the Institute of Governmental Studies at the University of California, Berkeley and a visiting lecturer at the U.C.
-Berkeley Haas School of Business.
+Lisa holds an M.A. in political science, a B.A. in political science and a B.A. in mass communications, all from the University of California, Berkeley, where she is now Vice Chair of the National Advisory Council of the Institute of Governmental Studies at the University.
+Lisa is also a visiting lecturer at the U.C.
+Berkeley Haas School of Business where she teaches the annual course on healthcare venture capital.

 Recent posts